pip-webui/pip-webui-tutorial/step6/Readme.md

     .config(configureNodeRoutes);
 ```

 Rebuild and reopen the application.
-You will see now:
+Now you shall see the following page:

 ![IoT nodes](artifacts/tiles_view.png)